sandromund/ml_from_scratch/README.md

 # Machine learning from the scratch

-Here I have implemented some algorithms from in python without using libraries.
+Here I have implemented some algorithms in python without using libraries.

 # Statistic